SwitchDreams/rest-api-generator/README.md

 ## Usage
 ### Run command
-> rails g generator table_name attributes
+   $ rails g generator table_name attributes

 ************************************************************************************
 #### Model
-this will generate a table named car with two attributes, door type integer and name type string
+this will generate a table and a migration with the table name and it's attribute, it invokes the model generator

 ************************************************************************************
 #### Endpoint